bbauska/UofM-AdvStyling/readme.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 248.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image248.webp){width="4.0in" height="2.0927351268591425in"}

-It\'s actually quite possible to write even easier or cleaner code than what I just wrote here.
+It&apos;s actually quite possible to write even easier or cleaner code than what I just wrote here.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->